In the clinic for June 12, 2025

 June 12, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Cytovale, Epiminder, Implantica, Moleculight, Spirair.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Argenx, Bioinvent, Bristol Myers Squibb, Cabaletta, Cellectar, Fate, Immunewalk Therapeutics, Intensity, Johnson & Johnson, Kelun-Biotech, Memo, Novavax, Pacira, TC Biopharm, Vaxart.

 Briefs